stelth-labs/listlocal/README.md

 - staging
 - production

-...which are configured and deployed by the same, uniform, repeatable, and reproducible scripts and automation.
+...which are configured, built, and deployed by one common set of uniform, repeatable, and reproducible automation and process.

 ## Getting Started